Humanoidization: Costs, Demand, and the Future of Work

 Author: bartneck

-Dr. Christoph Bartneck is an associate professor and director of postgraduate studies at the HIT Lab NZ of the University of Canterbury.
+Dr. Christoph Bartneck is a professor in the Department of Computer Science and Software Engineering at the University of Canterbury.
 He has a background in Industrial Design and Human-Computer Interaction, and his projects and studies have been published in leading journals, newspapers, and conferences.
 His interests lie in the fields of Human-Computer Interaction, Science and Technology Studies, and Visual Design.
+More specifically, he focuses on the effect of anthropomorphism on human-robot interaction.
+As a secondary research interest he works on projects in the area of sports technology and the critical review on scientific processes and policies.
+In the field of Design Christoph investigates the history of product design, tessellations and photography.